5g-empower/empower-enb-agent/README.md

     Fields:

         PERIOD
-            The hello period of the agent
+            The hello period of the agent (in ms)

 Reply: